How Much Does It Cost to Live In Denmark?

 Denmark: Average Salary, Minimum Wage & Mortgages

-In Denmark, there is no officially fixed minimum wage for the employees.
+In Denmark, there is no officially fixed minimum wage for employees.

-This also depends a lot on the branch of industry where the Danes are involved.
+This also depends a lot on the branch of industry in which the Danes are involved.

 Also, the different minimum salary is paid according to the occupation title.

 The average figure that can be named as a minimum wage countrywide is about $20 – $21 per hour.